linuxdeepin/dde-file-manager/assets/manual/dde-file-manager/file-manager/en_US/p_file-manager.md

 ![1|viewshare](fig/visitshare.png)

+You can also set a remark name for the computer IP directory shared over the network:

+1. Find the connected network shared directory in the disk list of the computer, or under the "Partition" and "Network" groups in the sidebar.
+2. Right-click the directory and select **Rename** (or click to select and then slowly double-click the icon) to make the name enter the select-all input state.
+3. After entering the new remark name, press **Enter** or click on other blank areas to save.

 #### Cancel Sharing

 When all shared files are cancelled, "My Shares" is removed from the left panel, and you can cancel local shared files in one of the following ways.